Paris officials are confident water quality will improve to let Olympians swim in the Seine

 Among the measures taken to improve the water quality was the construction of a giant basin to capture excess rainwater and keep wastewater from flowing into the river, renovating sewer infrastructure and upgrading wastewater treatment plants.
 Friday's rainfall did trigger the use of the basin built near the Austerlitz train station, causing it to become about 20% full, Guillou said.

-Tests by monitoring group Eau de Paris showed levels were acceptable as of Tuesday, the most current data posted online, but that was before the most recent rains.
+Tests by monitoring group Eau de Paris showed levels were acceptable as of Tuesday, the most current data posted online, but that was before the most recent rain.

 Paris officials declined Sunday to release more current data, saying the governing bodies of each sport have the measurements and it's up to them to make decisions on whether events should go forward in the river.